-When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
+When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures at the governmental fund level.
 However, in the Statement of Activities, the costs of those assets is allocated over their estimated useful lives and reported as depreciation.
 As a result, fund balances decrease by the amount of financial resources expended, whereas net position decrease by the amount of depreciation charged for the period.

-Depreciation \$ (176,146)
+Depreciation \$ (178,146)

-Capital outlay 976,696
+Capital outlay 21,869

-Total \$ 800 550
+Total \$ (156,277)